lsilvapvt/jfrog-pipelines-jpd-helm/README.md

 The purpose of this sample is to showcase JFrog Pipeline's' capabilities of deploying a set of Helm charts with custom configuration values, use of pipelines integrations and secrets.

 <img src="./images/jpd_deploy_pipeline01.png" alt="JFrog Artifactory Cleanup Pipeline" style="width:400px;background-color:transparent;border:none;" />

-The pipeline gets the JFrog helm chart from an Artifactory remote Helm repository, performs some pre-checks and configuration settings in a `pre-check` step (e.g. create Kubernetes namespace; automatically generate keys and passwords as Kubernetes secrets;  parse values and configuration files) and then deploys the helm chart using the [HelmDeploy](https://www.jfrog.com/confluence/display/JFROG/HelmDeploy) native step of JFrog Pipelines.
+The pipeline gets the JFrog helm chart from an Artifactory remote Helm repository, performs some pre-checks and configuration settings in a `pre-check` step (e.g. creates Kubernetes namespace; automatically generates keys and passwords as Kubernetes secrets;  parses values and configuration files) and then deploys the helm chart using the [HelmDeploy](https://www.jfrog.com/confluence/display/JFROG/HelmDeploy) native step of JFrog Pipelines.

 The sample pipeline file also creates a second pipeline instance to delete and cleanup the deployed Helm charts.